Anti-Spam Protection FAQ

 Q. Someone sent me a message and I can’t find it.
 I suspect that it may have been detected as spam.
 Is there a tool that I can use to find out?

 A. Yes, the message trace tool enables you to follow email messages as they pass through the service, in order to find out what happened to them.
 For more information about how to use the message trace tool to find out why a message was marked as spam, see Was a message marked as spam?

 Q. Will the service throttle (rate limit) my mail if my users send outbound spam?

 You can send a notification to a specified email address when a sender is blocked sending outbound spam.
-For more information about this setting, and how to contact technical support to get the mailbox re-enabled, see Configure the Outbound Spam Policy.
+For more information about this setting, see Configure the Outbound Spam Policy.

 Q. What are a set of best outbound mailing practices that will ensure that my mail is delivered?

 A. The guidelines presented below are best practices for sending outbound email messages.

 - The sending domain of the email should resolve in DNS.